Attached Devices

 1. Define a callback, which is called when the device status changes.

-The device_callback_e enumerator (in mobile and wearable applications) defines the available callback types.
+The device_callback_e enumerator defines the available callback types.

 static void